 Open Volunteer Opportunities

-Sign up as a Pro Bono Analytics volunteer and we will notify you of new opportunities as they become available.
+Sign up using the form on the right to be a Pro Bono Analytics volunteer and receive notifications about new opportunities as they become available.

 Schizophrenia and Related Disorders Alliance of America (SARDAA) is dedicated to improving the lives of people affected by schizophrenia-related brain illnesses through support programs, education, collaboration and advocacy.
 SARDAA is looking for help in reviewing their data and then creating a plan for moving forward.
 SARDAA data is currently accessed using Salesforce.com as the underlying infrastructure.
 The current contact database includes members, supporters, stakeholders and other interested parties.
 In addition to gaining a stronger understanding of the information in the database (e.g., geographic distribution, completeness of the data, etc.), the project will include investigating options for potentially expanding but more importantly using this data to benefit the organization by improving operational performance and supporting decision-making.
 Initial ideas suggested for consideration are creating a profile of members and using better visualization and communication tools to share this information with managers and leaders within SARDAA.
 SARDAA is also considering a survey of their membership, e.g., to gain a better understanding of the interests of those currently in their database and how that differs by various factors such as location, type of member, level of support, and other features in the database.
 This project would begin with a focus on the Salesforce data; the next step would be to help SARDAA create a plan for moving forward with some of the other ideas mentioned.